iluwatar/java-design-patterns/ambassador/README.md

 }
 ```

-A service ambassador adding additional features such as logging, latency checks
+A service ambassador adds additional features such as logging and latency checks.

 ```java